Puerto Rico Gov. Ricardo Rossello Says He Will Not Seek Reelection In 2020

 After decades of government corruption, a more than decade-long recession and an ongoing debt crisis, the leaked messages between the governor and his staff proved to be a breaking point for many Puerto Ricans.

-The nearly 900 pages of text messages have also been seen as elitist and included statements mocking the troubles of Puerto Ricans as they continue to recover from 2017's Hurricane Maria that caused nearly 3,000 deaths.
+The nearly 900 pages of text messages — published by Puerto Rico's Center for Investigative Journalism — have also been seen as elitist and included statements mocking the troubles of Puerto Ricans as they continue to recover from 2017's Hurricane Maria that caused nearly 3,000 deaths.
+In one message, Rosselló's chief financial officer joked about the people who died in Hurricane Maria and the number of bodies that had piled up as a result.